 Recommended Cameras With Great Zooms

 If you are curious about what camera I use, it's a Nikon Coolpix P600 with a 60x optical zoom.
-It's now discontinued by the manufacturer and cost more renewed than what I paid at the time (!) but it will give you an idea of what I'm talking about.
+It's now discontinued by the manufacturer and costs more renewed than what I paid at the time (!), but it will give you an idea of what I'm talking about.

-I had a Panasonic Lumix before and I found something similar to the Nikon: It's (for about $300) the Panasonic Lumix FZ80.
+I had a Panasonic Lumix before and I found something similar to the Nikon: It's the Panasonic Lumix FZ80 (about $300).

 Have a look if you are in the market for a decent camera; they both have a 60x optical zoom and it's already a pretty impressive zoom.